pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-one/index.md

 Your `normalize.css` can be copied from [this respository](github.com/necolas/normalize.css), and the expected `background.jpg` can be downloaded from [this repository](https://github.com/katcosgrove/cloud-systems-101/blob/main/part-one/website/background.jpg).

-To see what this looks like before we deploy it, install `live-server`:
+To see what this looks like before we deploy it, we're going to use a tool called `live-server`.
+This isn't a real, functional webserver, but it's a useful tool during development for static websites.
+It will reload automatically when a change is detected, so you don't have to wait for deploys.

+Install it with this:

 `npm install -g live-server`